matthewmoonen/Winetasting_Game/README.md

 With an impartial observer completing the labelling, a double-blinded expermental model is created.

-Future versions will calculate a "winner", and the data can be used for statistical analysis.
+Future versions will allow users to enter scores and calculate a "winner", and the data can be used for statistical analysis.